xiaochus/MobileNetV2/README.md

 # MobileNet v2
-A Keras 2 implementation of MobileNet V2.
+A Python 3 and Keras 2 implementation of MobileNet V2 and provide train method.

-According to the paper:[Inverted Residuals and Linear Bottlenecks Mobile Networks for Classification, Detection and Segmentation](https://arxiv.org/abs/1801.04381)
+According to the paper: [Inverted Residuals and Linear Bottlenecks Mobile Networks for Classification, Detection and Segmentation](https://arxiv.org/abs/1801.04381).

-Currently only the network structure is defined, and the training function will be updated later.

 ## Requirement
+- OpenCV 3.4
 - Python 3.5
 - Tensorflow-gpu 1.2.0
 - Keras 2.1.3